By: Richard F. Iglar

 If either party has a business, what documentation can be initially provided regarding that asset?
 Are there operative documents which are easily accessible?
 Do you have a shareholder agreement or operating agreement or other documentation related to a business entity owned by either party?

-Hire Top New Jersey Divorce Attorneys: Skoloff & Wolfe
+Hire Experienced New Jersey Divorce Attorneys: Skoloff & Wolfe, P.C.

 The divorce process can be personally challenging and can take an emotional and ﬁnancial toll.
 You need to be as prepared as possible and have a good working relationship with your divorce attorney.
 By securing the information and documentation you have and providing it to your attorney at the outset, you will put yourself in the best possible position to proceed efﬁciently.
 You will avoid the waste of time and money involved in putting the needed information out on the table in dribs and drabs.
 Gathering the documentation to get started with your divorce immediately advances the discussions about the real issues in the divorce and puts you way ahead of the curve for any challenges ahead.